Belalgit/TerraformProjectUsingAWS-EKS/README.md

+Terraform project using AWS EKS.
-Terraform EKS project.
-AWS Elastic Kubernetes Cluster and Terraform will use.
+AWS Elastic Kubernetes Cluster and Terraform will be used.
+AWS S3 is also used.